MoviePass Wants To Gather a Whole Lot of Data About Its Users - Slashdot

 Remember, the only people you're hurting are Wall Street banks and VCs who sink their money into services where you're the product.
 Yeah, if enough people do it, MoviePass will go bust, but might as well get a nice run with Wall Street money while it lasts.

 How much is this data worth?
-(Score:1)
+(Score:2, Informative)

 An even better dirty secret is this: That kind of data isn't all that valuable.